What to Expect From a Herniated Disc Settlement in Texas

 Unfortunately, there is no precise equation for determining your settlement amount.
 However, there are ways of anticipating what your ultimate settlement could be.

-Like in any other personal injury lawsuit in Texas, your settlement value will primarily be made up of your compensatory damages.
+Like in any other personal injury lawsuit in Texas, your settlement value will primarily come from your compensatory damages.
 Compensatory damages are designed to make you “whole” after your accident and allow you to recover from your injuries.
-These compensatory damages can be broken up into economic and non-economic damages.
+These compensatory damages are sometimes broken up into economic and non-economic damages.

 Economic damages are those that help compensate for your physical damages and losses.
 Examples of economic damages for which you can receive compensation include: